AstraZeneca says working with governments to boost COVAX donations

-AstraZeneca (AZN.L) CEO Pascal Soriot on Wednesday said the firm was working with the COVAX vaccine-sharing mechanism and governments to boost COVID-19 vaccine supplies to the scheme, including through donations of doses.
+GENEVA (Reuters) - AstraZeneca CEO Pascal Soriot on Wednesday said the firm was working with the COVAX vaccine-sharing mechanism and governments to boost COVID-19 vaccine supplies to the scheme, including through donations of doses.

 “We are working with COVAX and other governments to unlock further supplies.”